Boarding Student Life

 OUR LOCATION: IN-TOWN BOARDING

-Stuart Hall is a college-preparatory school, and our residential life program takes the student experience one step further by introducing young people to campus living.
-Our students enjoy the freedom of living in a safe, small town where local coffee shops, restaurants, stores, farmers' markets, and other points of interest are just blocks away from campus.
+Stuart Hall's residential life program introduces young people to living on campus, balancing freedom and responsibility with caring guidance.
+Our students enjoy living in a safe, small town where local coffee shops, restaurants, stores, farmers' markets, and other points of interest are just blocks away from campus.

 In-town boarding provides a venue like no other to learn valuable skills of personal initiative, community living, and respect for local culture.
 We encourage boarders to experience life beyond our campus boundaries as they also engage in the life of the School.